 Run the filter for about 8-12 hours daily.

 Brush and vacuum your pool’s surfaces weekly.
-You can invest in a robotic pool cleaner to help lighten the load.
+You can invest in a robotic pool cleaner to help lighten the load (check out my research on the best robotic pool cleaner for recommendations).

 Add algaecide and shock to your swimming pool every week to help prevent mustard algae.